Milk Allergy in Infants

 - Give the epinephrine auto-injector right away.
 Every second counts in an allergic reaction.

 - Then, call 911 or take your child to the emergency room.
 Your child needs to be under medical supervision because, even if the worst seems to have passed, a second wave of serious symptoms can happen.

-Diagnosing a Milk Allergy
+How Is a Milk Allergy Diagnosed?

 If you think your infant is allergic to milk, call your baby's doctor.
 He or she will ask you questions and talk to you about what's going on.
 After the doctor examines your baby, some stool tests and blood tests might be ordered.
-The doctor also may refer you to an allergist (a doctor who specializes in treating asthma and allergies).
+The doctor may refer you to an allergist (a doctor who specializes in treating allergies).

 If the allergist finds that your baby is at risk for a serious allergic reaction, epinephrine auto-injectors will be prescribed.

 Avoiding a Milk Allergy Reaction

 If your breastfed infant has a milk allergy, talk to the allergist before changing your diet.